 - Prioritize your client's perspectives to make the sessions meaningful.
 Include goals that are measurable and functional.

 - Consider organizational or other barriers when developing your plan (e.g., access to materials, department protocols, transportation, or feasibility of implementation).

 Be transparent with your client about the treatment plan, rationale, benefits, and potential harms.

 Evaluate your clinical decision.
-Use a trial period and clinical data to ensure that the intervention is appropriate or to adjust your treatment plan as needed.
+Use a trial period, collect internal evidence, and analyze all of the clinical information to (a) ensure that the intervention is appropriate or (b) adjust your treatment plan as needed.
 EBP is a dynamic process and requires ongoing evaluation.
-If you don't see progress, if your client's needs or circumstances have changed, or if you need to reprioritize the goals, you should cycle through the EBP process again to find another option that can better serve your client.
+If you don’t see progress, if your client’s needs or circumstances have changed, or if you need to re-prioritize the goals, you should cycle through the EBP process again to find another option that can better serve your client.